 Leaving San Francisco: Becoming a digital nomad later in life.

-20 years ago I thought the Silicon Valley was mecca.
+20 years ago I thought Silicon Valley was a mecca.
 The weather, the diversity, the lifestyle.
-And indeed, it was, for a graduate student who just wanted to complete her dissertation away from a smog filled overpopulated place with no soul.
+And indeed, it was, for a graduate student who just wanted to complete her dissertation away from a smog-filled overpopulated place with no soul.
 (I'm lookin' at you, Los Angeles).

 When I awoke with a start three and a half years ago to realize that this?
 This is my real life, I made a few changes.
 I wrote about it on Medium, and called it the Picking Now Over Never

 “I realize that many life decisions we make are nothing more than what best serves the purpose at the time.
 It is in this way that we settle into routine; from these 'good' decisions, and we fall into what is convenient instead of maybe what is best for our heart."

 After I made so many changes, I got on with what I thought was my life and moved towards a better version of myself.
 I made a couple of wrong choices: I got my heart broken for the first time in my life.
 I knew he was the wrong guy, I knew he didn't feel about me the way I felt about him, and I knew I needed to have that experience.
 Because I had never had it before.
 I am usually the one breaking hearts.
 There have been only two men who I chose who were wrong and I chose them because I knew they needed to teach me something.
 They did, and I am smarter stronger, and knew what I used to know the version of myself.